Lumiera 0.pre.04

 • only one of these output buffers is used as actual result, while the other buffers are just discarded (but may possibly be fed to the frame cache).

 Each Processing Node represents one specific processing functionality on a logical level; yet such a node may be able to generate several „flavours“ of this processing, which are represented as ports on this node.
 Actually, each such port stands for one specific setup of a function invocation, with appropriate wiring of input and output connections.
 For example, an audio filtering function may be exposed on port-#1 for stereo sound, while port-#2 may process the left, and port-#3 the right channel in isolation.
-It is entirely up to the library-adapter-plug-in what processing functions to expose, and in which flavours.
+It is entirely up to the library-adapter-plug-in to decide what processing functions to expose, and in which flavours.
 The WeavingBuilder is used to generate a single Turnout object, which corresponds to the invocation of a single port and thus one flavour of processing.

 At one architectural level above, the NodeBuilder exposes the ability to set up a ProcNode, complete with several ports and connected to possibly several predecessor nodes.
 Using a sequence of NodeBuilder invocations, the processing node graph can be built gradually, starting from the source (predecessors) and moving up to the exit nodes, which produce the desired calculation results.
 The NodeBuilder offers a function to define the predecessor nodes (also designated as lead nodes), and it offers an entrance point to descend into a PortBuilder, allowing to add the port definitions for this node step by step.